The rise of the Work Engineer: Why CIOs are now designing work

 The design of work is now shared territory.

-As CIOs move closer to execution, collaboration with HR becomes structural rather than optional.
+As CIOs move closer to execution, collaboration with HR becomes structural.
+Not optional.

 Technology decisions affect: